finnie2006/AVClient/README.md

 # AVClient - WIP, releasing Executable soon

 AVClient is a lightweight application designed as a simplified replacement for Windows Explorer, providing quick access to essential tools and applications.
-With an intuitive full-screen interface, it is especially useful for kiosk setups, or environments requiring a streamlined user experience.
+With an intuitive full-screen interface, it is especially useful for leightweight embedded systems, or environments requiring a streamlined user experience.

+I started developing it because i needed a pc for in my 19 inch rack to run some simple mixing software and other related (lightning) software

 ## Preview